Matrix3600/msvc-libs/download/download_vslib.md

 - _Python 3_.
 - On Linux, a recent version of the _msitools_ package.

-On Windows, the download directory must have a __short path__ (less than 35 characters), otherwise the extraction will fail.
+On Windows, the download directory must have a __short path__ (less than 38 characters), otherwise the packages extraction will fail.

 Open a terminal and run: